 - 1) Mode of production is a way of classifying a society in contrast to other ways of classifying societies.
 Here are some alternatives: - Dominant Technology: industrial vs agrarian vs hunter gatherer vs postindustrial/knowledge/information - Degree of Rationalization of social life: modern vs traditional - Broad Cultural complexes: Western vs Eastern - Religious traditions: Judeo-Christian vs Islamic vs Confucian - 2).
 Capitalism is itself contrasted to other ways of organizing an economy.
 [Within Marxism the term here is "mode of production".
 This is basically a way of identifying the highest level of abstraction for identifying the salient characteristics of an economic structure.]
-Here the contrasts are with primitive communism, feudalism, socialism, and communism, but sometimes various other modes of production are in the list.
+Here the contrasts are with primitive communism, feudalism, socialism, and communism, but sometimes various other modes of production are in the list: Asiatic mode of production, tributary mode of production.